Stamp duty on property

 Farm consolidation relief

 This relief is for farmers who buy and sell agricultural land in order to consolidate their holdings and improve the viability of their farms.
 It provides for a stamp duty rate of 1% on these transactions.
-This relief was due to expire on 31 December 2022.
-But, it was announced in Budget 2023 that it will be extended until the end of 2025.
+This relief is due to end on 31 December 2025.